th1275/sparse_numba/README.md

 ```
 .venv/site-packages/sparse_numba/vendor/suitesparse/bin
 ```
-Support for SuperLU solver has been added in the current version (0.1.6).
-Other solvers might be added soon.
-Sorry for this inconvenience.
+- Support for SuperLU solver has been added in the version 0.1.6.
+- github workflow is under testing in version 0.1.10.

 ### Installing from source (Windows)